onigiri63/pyllm/README.md

 ```
       model = (<model name>,<file name>,<context length>)
 ```
-where the model name is the name from the ollama models website, the file name is the name you gave the file in createContainerImg.bat, and the context length is the value obtained from the details when you click the model on the ollama website.
+-The model name is the name from the ollama models website -The file name is the name you gave the file in createContainerImg.bat -The context length is the value obtained from the details when you click the model on the ollama website.

 ```
  TODO: